GrayingOut/discord-bot/README.md

 It is not meant to be used in an actual server, but feel free to use.

 Features:
-- Slash commands
+- Slash command support
+- Hello command
-- Warning system
+- Warning system (guild specific)
+    - Warn member
+    - Remove warning
+    - Clear warnings
+    - List warnings
 - Bulk deletion
 - Slowmode
-- Rules command (used to print a pretty embed)
+- Rules command (used to print a pretty embed) - edit code to customise
 - Persistence with sqlite